Sarcasms

 About

-Prague ballet fans had their first opportunity to see a work by Andrey Kaydanovskiy in 2018, when the National Theatre performed his Perfect Example.
-The artist utilises his experience from his native Moscow, as well as studies in Germany and Austria.
-In 2007, he was engaged as a dancer at the Wiener Staatsoper.
-He has also worked as a choreographer.
-In his new piece, he seeks answers to the questions: Where are we running to?
+Prague ballet enthusiasts experienced a long-awaited moment in 2018 when Andrey Kaydanovskiy’s Perfect Example was performed at the National Theatre.
+His mother was a dancer in the Bolshoi Theatre, kindling his love for the ballet.
+This rich cultural heritage, combined with his studies in Germany and Austria, shapes his distinctive creative vision.
+In 2007, he joined the Wiener Staatsoper as a dancer, a pivotal step in his artistic journey before turning his focus to choreography.
+In his new work, Kaydanovskiy delves into timeless existential questions: Where are we running to?
 Where or from what?
 Life is like a race from birth to death.
 Like being on a hamster wheel with a carrot on a stick.
 You always wait for things to finally calm down.
 You have the desire to stop time.
 Is it even possible?

 A towering international dance figure, Hans van Manen has created some 150 ballets, which have been staged by theatres worldwide.
 His Frank Bridge Variations forms part of the triple bill Beyond Vibrations, premiered at the National Theatre in Prague in 2023.
 The Czech National Ballet will now present Van Manen’s playful Sarcasmen, to Sergei Prokofiev’s Sarcasms, a set of five eerie pieces for piano.